 People with BPD often have a fear of abandonment.
 This means they may feel like their partner will leave them at any moment.
 This can lead to clinginess and neediness, which can be a turnoff for many partners.

 Additionally, people with BPD may have difficulty controlling their emotions, leading to conflict in relationships.
 They may also exhibit impulsive behaviors, such as spending excessively or engaging in risky sexual behavior.

 These behaviors can be destructive to relationships.
 Finally, people with BPD may attempt to harm themselves or their partners to cope with their intense emotions.
 This can obviously be very dangerous and is often why BPD relationships do not work out in the long term.

-3. They often have volatile and intense emotions
+3. They often have volatile and intense emotions like Dissociation

 In relationships, people with BPD can be very sensitive to perceived criticism or rejection.
 They may take things very personally and feel hurt and offended very easily.